Let me introduce you to Notenik, a simple but powerful system for taking, collecting and referencing notes.

 PSTextMerge has a special Type of Data Source that will read a Notenik Index, and can then be used to generate an index page such as the example just cited.

-The Find button on the Toolbar will search for the text specified in the blank space just to its left, and display the first Note containing this text in any field.
+The Find button on the Toolbar will search for the text specified in the blank space just to its left, and display the first Note containing this text in any field being searched.
 After finding the first occurrence, this button’s text changes to ‘Again’, to allow you to search again for the next Note containing the specified text.

 The Find function is also available on the Collection Menu.